srirambhaskar/D-FLIPDLOP-NEGEDGE/README.md

 Procedure

-Define Module: Define a Verilog module for the D flip-flop with inputs (D, CLK) and outputs (Q).

-Declare Inputs and Outputs: Declare input and output ports for the module.

-Implement Flip-Flop Logic: Write Verilog code to implement the D flip-flop logic based on its functional table.
-Use a synchronous always @(posedge CLK) block to trigger the flip-flop on the positive edge of the clock signal.

-Simulate Using Testbench: Write a Verilog testbench to simulate the behavior of the D flip-flop under different input conditions.

-Apply Input Stimuli: In the testbench, apply various combinations of input stimuli (D, CLK) to cover all possible input states.

-Verify Output Behavior: Verify that the output behavior of the D flip-flop matches the expected behavior defined by its functional table.

-Check for Race Conditions: Ensure that there are no race conditions or undefined states in the design by analyzing the timing and sequence of input changes.
+.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For different input combinations generate the timing diagram.

 PROGRAM

-Developed by: B SRI RAM RegisterNumber:212223040203
+BY SRIRRAM B
+212223040203

-module Exp8(D,clock,reset,Q);
+module D_FF(D,Clock,reset,Q);
-input D,clock,reset;
+input D,Clock,reset;
 output reg Q;
-always @(negedge clock)
-if(!reset)
-	Q <= 0;
+always@(negedge Clock)//use negative edge clock for triggering condition if(!reset)
+Q<=0;
 else
-	Q <= D;
+Q<=D;
 endmodule
-RTL LOGIC FOR FLIPFLOPS Screenshot 2024-04-21 164937
+RTL LOGIC FOR FLIPFLOPS de4

 TIMING DIGRAMS FOR FLIP FLOPS

-Screenshot 2024-04-21 165022
+de5

+RESULTS

-RESULTS: Thus the program to implement a D flipflop using verilog and validating their functionality using their functional table.
+Thus the program to implement a D flipflop using verilog and validating their functionality using their functional tables.